kedacore/keda-docs/content/docs/2.8/concepts/scaling-deployments.md

 ### Activating and Scaling thresholds

-There are user cases where the activating value (0-1 and 1-0) is totally different than the scaling value (1-N and N-1).
-KEDA brings support to specify different values for each case:
+There are user cases where the activating value (0-1 and 1-0) is totally different than 0, ie: workloads scaled with prometheus scaler where the values go from -X to X. KEDA brings support to specify different values for each case:

 - Activation: This value will be used to consider the scaler active or not and scale from/to 0 based on it.
 - Scaling: This value will be passed to the HPA as the target value and the HPA controller will try to reach it.